daccred/attestation-sandbox/README.md

 > In this repo, we use `@attestbox` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.

 ## Quick Start

 > **Note**
 > The [db](./packages/db) package is preconfigured to use Supabase and is **edge-bound** with the [Vercel Postgres](https://github.com/vercel/storage/tree/main/packages/postgres) driver.
 If you're using something else, make the necessary modifications to the [schema](./packages/db/src/schema) as well as the [client](./packages/db/src/index.ts) and the [drizzle config](./packages/db/drizzle.config.ts).
 If you want to switch to non-edge database driver, remove `export const runtime = "edge";` [from all pages and api routes](https://github.com/t3-oss/create-t3-turbo/issues/634#issuecomment-1730240214).

+### 1. Setup dependencies

 To get it running, follow the steps below:

-### 1. Setup dependencies
+1. Clone this repository
+2. Follow the README in the `packages/cairo` directory to set up and interact with the smart contracts
+3. Navigate to the `apps/nextjs` directory to work with the schema creation UI

 ```bash
 # Install dependencies